 So, while our partners in Central America might not win this year’s Nobel Peace Prize (and there’s always next year) for their efforts to promote peace, a dignified living, and environmental protection, we are proud to stand with them.

 You can participate.
-When you give to EcoViva you are supporting a the efforts of hundreds of cooperative members who feed thousands of people.
+When you give to EcoViva you are supporting the efforts of hundreds of cooperative members who feed thousands of people.
 Donate today.